skx/marionette/README.md

 # Module Types

-Our primitives are implemented in 100% pure golang, and are included with our binary.
-However note that it is possible to implement external plugin-modules, as described in [HACKING.md](HACKING.md).
+Our primitives are implemented in 100% pure golang, and are included with our binary, these are now described briefly:

-There now follows a brief list of available/included modules:

 ## `apt`